-- Arbitration clause in case of dispute or disagreement.
+- The arbitration clause in case of dispute or disagreement.

-The advantage of registering a Partnership business as compared to sole proprietorship is that in partnership, you can apply for any tender without much restrictions as your business has a KRA pin.
+The advantage of registering a Partnership business as compared to a sole proprietorship is that in partnership, you can apply for any tender without many restrictions as your business has a KRA pin.

 Registration of Limited Liability Partnership (LLP) in Kenya

 Registration of Limited Liability Partnership in Kenya (LLP)

 Section 2 of the Limited Liability Partnership Act, Chapter 30A, stipulates a limited liability partnership(LLP) as the one registered under the Act, whereas the Partnership Act No. 16 of 2012 defines a partnership as the relationship which exists between persons who carry on business in common with a view of making a profit.

 Currently, there are three forms of partnerships in Kenya, a general partnership, a limited partnership, and a limited liability partnership.